 Our liquidity to date has primarily been provided by revenue from our government contracts and proceeds from the sale of our equity securities.
 Our funded contract backlog for our Phase IV Contract has been \$0 since December 31, 2006.
-As of August 31, 2007, our cash and investments were \$2,794,940 and we anticipate that we will fund a substantial portion if not all of our operating expense and technology and development costs from our own cash and investments on hand through the end of our fiscal year May 31, 2008.
+As of November 30, 2007, our cash and investments were \$2,097,833 and we anticipate that we will fund a substantial portion if not all of our operating expense and technology and development costs from our own cash and investments on hand through the end of our fiscal year May 31, 2008.

 Our cash projections do not consider additional funding from our SOCRATES® research and development contract received September 15, 2005.
 In order to receive additional contract funding the government must request and we must submit a cost and technical proposal for review and approval of the government.
 As of the date of this report, we have not received a request for an additional task order and do not have a projection as to a date for additional task orders.
-Further task orders will require additional government funding for further research and development of SOCRATES® technology or AWSM[TM], of which there was \$0 funding specified in the current federal budget for US fiscal year ended September 30, 2006 and there are \$0 in the FAA budget for US fiscal year ended September 30, 2007.
-We are actively pursuing various sources of funding but there can be no assurance as to whether or when we will obtain such funding.
+Further task orders will require additional government funding for further research and development of SOCRATES® technology or AWSM.

+The federal budget for US fiscal year ended September 30, 2008 has \$15,813,000 funding specified for wake turbulence research, engineering and development.
+We are actively pursuing funding for our SOCRATES and AWSM Technologies from this current federal budget funding for wake turbulence and in addition we are pursuing various other sources of funding but there can be no assurance as to whether or when we will obtain such funding.
 Lack of and further delays in obtaining additional government contract or other outside funding will require us to internally fund our operation by drawing upon our cash and investments.
-Without such internal funding, we would be unable to carry on and complete further research and development of SOCRATES® technologies.
+Without such internal funding, we would be unable to carry on and complete further research and development of SOCRATES® technology or AWSM, as well as our other technologies.
 However, our own resources are limited and are not sufficient to complete the research, development and testing that is necessary to commercialize any of our technologies.
 Our inability to obtain further government or private funding for research, development and testing of our technologies would have a material adverse affect upon our financial condition and our ability to maintain our operations.